PhatRhino/docker-compose-telegraf-influxdb-grafana/README.md

 ## Volumes

-No volume is created.
-Data is  lost when the app is stopped.
+No volume is created or used in this ephemeral stack.
+Data is lost on purpose when the app is stopped.
+If you want to retain data (metrics, dashboards, etc.)  you can check how to implement volumes on [Jeff Kehres initial project](https://github.com/jkehres/docker-compose-influxdb-grafana).

 ## Users